| Browsing

 ActiveX objects, embed media files, embed script

-tags, javascript commands inside images etc.
+tags, javascript commands inside images etc. I guess this proposed technology

 could also be applied to statefull inspection